 Moderating a book talk, "Egyptian Made: Women, Work, and the Promise of Liberation with Leslie T. Chang" at the Wilson Center, March 19, 2024.

-Previously, she was an associate with the Wilson Center's Middle East Program, where she led the Middle East Women's Initiative.
+Faria previously served as a program associate at the Wilson Center's Middle East Program, where she led the Middle East Women's Initiative.
 In this role, she was responsible for steering the initiative's research and programming, as well as its strategic development.
 She was the managing editor of the flagship publication, Enheduanna: The Voices of Women from the Middle East, and was responsible for growing its network of contributors, readership, and impact.
-She was also the coordinator for the Middle East Track II Dialogues Initiative.
+She was also a research consultant for the London-based think tank ODI, where she produced a report and a series of case studies on gender norm change and broadcast media.

 Faria holds an A.M. in Middle Eastern Studies from Harvard University and an A.B. in history from Bowdoin College.
 She is fluent in Portuguese, proficient in Arabic, and is currently learning French.
 Faria was chosen to be part of the 2025 NextGen Cohort for Foreign Policy for America and is a member of a number of professional associations, including the Women's Foreign Policy Group and the Young Professionals in Foreign Policy Group.